Category Archives: Class

 v. v. shit

 Bridget Jones II is so bad on so many levels that it will be difficult for me to keep this post deservingly short.
 If you’re in a hurry, read my title.
 [But first, in answer to Eric’s thoughtful enquiry, I have not been following anything like my usual routine lately.
-That, my being ill over the […]
+That, my being ill over […]

 Hating Themselves